American Ninja Warrior's Matt Iseman | Louder With Crowder

 It's true.

-It's funny to me when you think about how politically correct we are and in medicine it's the utter opposite where all you do is make assumptions based on gender.
+And in medicine, it's the utter opposite where all you do is make assumptions based on gender.

 A woman comes in, you're doing a pelvic exam if they have pain between the knees and the belly button.